handmade success

 Candlemakers typically use this test to prove to customers and themselves that their candles are safe, with an appropriate hot throw.

 Another purpose of this candle burn test is to tell if your candle needs a larger, smaller, or different wick.
-As fragrances and waxes have different thicknesses and viscosity, you will need to use a proper wick for your candle to perform safely. for example, thicker fragrance oils and high viscosity waxes will need a thicker wick, as compared to thinner fragrances and waxes.
+As fragrances and waxes have different thicknesses and viscosity, you will need to use a proper wick for your candle to perform safely.
+For example, thicker fragrance oils and high viscosity waxes will need a thicker wick, as compared to thinner fragrances and waxes.

 Read more: